 Applied Comics Collaborations is about working together to make good and useful comics.
 In each project three comics creators work with one academic researcher to make one collaborative draft of a comic, aiming to a way through the multiple possible ways of making a comic that communicates specific information to a target audience.
 Each project ends with a draft comic that the researcher can then take forward towards a plan for further work.

-This pilot phase is funded by the ESRC IAA ABC fund (Economic and Social Research Council Impact Acceleration Account Accelerating Business Collaboration) at Newcastle University.
+This pilot phase was funded by the ESRC IAA ABC fund (Economic and Social Research Council Impact Acceleration Account Accelerating Business Collaboration) at Newcastle University.

 Applied Comics Collaborations 3: Hot Property

 - Audrey Verma, https://www.ncl.ac.uk/gps/staff/profile/audreyverma.html#background and https://awedwee.wordpress.com/

 Audrey was beginning a new area of research about how, in the context of climate change bringing about extreme weather and rising temperatures, some people in the UK can afford to keep cool and some people cannot.
 This is especially important in housing.
 Architectural, construction, legal and policy decisions have major effects for residents’ lives, especially when those decisions do not deliver fair outcomes and less socio-economically advantaged people have to bear the brunt of over-heating.
 How could a comic help Audrey present this context to residents and to research funders to help advance her work?

 Irina and John joined this project as experienced comics creators, and Nate joined the project as an experienced design researcher.
 Individually, they each made a rough first draft of a comic based on Audrey’s research.
 Together, the whole team developed these ideas further with attention to how to present both lived experiences and policy issues in the same piece.